Quasi-maximum likelihood estimation for scalable ARMA models

-Tables \ref{tab_BIC_identity} and \ref{tab_BIC_non_identity} provide the percentages of underfitting, correct selection, and overfitting cases by the BIC under DGP3 with two settings of $\Sigma_{0}$, respectively.
-It can be seen that BIC performs better when the sample size $T$ or the value of $\lambda$ increases.
-Moreover, the performance of BIC becomes slightly worse as the distribution of $\bm \varepsilon_{0t}$ gets more heavy-tailed.
-In addition, the BICs calculated using the LSE and QMLE perform similarly when $\Sigma_{0} = I_N$.
-However, when $\Sigma_0$ is not proportional to an identity matrix, the BIC based on the QMLE outperforms that based on the LSE.

-In summary, simulation results indicate that the QMLE outperforms the LSE in efficiency and forecasting accuracy for the scalable ARMA model.
-Moreover, the scalable ARMA model with the QMLE and LSE calculated by the BCD algorithms, is computationally more efficient than the QMLE of VARMA models especially when the dimension increases.
+In summary, the above simulation results confirm the asymptotic results in Section \ref{Sec-AsymptoticResults}.
+Moreover, the results indicate that the QMLE outperforms the LSE in efficiency for the scalable ARMA model, and thus we suggest to use the QMLE method in practice.